Sepsis

 Sepsis is defined as life-threatening organ dysfunction due to a dysregulated host response to infection.

-• Sepsis clinical criteria: organ dysfunction is defined as an increase of 2 points or more in the Sequential Organ Failure Assessment (SOFA) score.
-(Here, SOFA assessment is utilized in place of SIRS.)
-A SOFA (Sequential Organ Failure Assessment) is a score obtained by the clinical providers.
+• Sepsis clinical criteria: organ dysfunction is an increase of 2 points or more in the Sequential Organ Failure Assessment (SOFA) score.
+Here, SOFA assessment is utilized in place of SIRS.
+SOFA is a score obtained by the clinical providers.

 • Patients with suspected infection who are likely to have a prolonged ICU stay or to die in the hospital, presenting with two or more of the following: